Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 What isn't covered under OHIP across Canada

-It's strongly recommended you purchase your own travel insurance when adventuring outside of Ontario.
+It's strongly recommended that you purchase your own travel insurance when adventuring outside of Ontario.
 Some of the services that OHIP does not cover in another province or territory include:

 • Ambulance services (including transport and paramedic) and airlift services